VanAndelInstitute/lambdaR/README.md

 # Overview

-AWS Lambda now supports [bring your own runtime](https://aws.amazon.com/blogs/aws/new-for-aws-lambda-use-any-programming-language-and-share-common-components/) via there minimalist runtime API.
+AWS Lambda now supports [bring your own runtime](https://aws.amazon.com/blogs/aws/new-for-aws-lambda-use-any-programming-language-and-share-common-components/) via their minimalist runtime API.
 The basic idea is that you create a layer containing your runtime components, and an executable `bootstrap` script that glues together the task request and your runtime.
 Pretty basic in concept, but putting the pieces together for using the R runtime took a little effort.
 The steps are described here.
 Note that you only need to do this once.
 When you have a functional R runtime layer, you can use that layer for any lambda functions you create that require the R runtime.

 # Limitations

 The approach detailed below does not include support for Rcpp (nor installing packages requiring building from source during lambda function execution) as it does not include the build tools in the lambda layers.
 In theory, these dependencies could be included in another layer although I have not determined exactly what the minimum set of libraries and tools is at this point.

 # Quick Start